 The best way to take great photos of small to medium-sized objects is using a photography light box or tent.
-If you have a lousy photo, you’re selling yourself short.
+Using a lousy photo is selling yourself short.

 Whether you’re a food blogger, Etsy shop owner or are wanting to digitize important family documents, you need a photography light box.
 This simple system, also called a light tent, can be made out of fabric, cardboard or wood and will become your best friend in no time as its consistent and effective lighting allows you to take professional-looking photos from right inside your home.